Lawrence Kasdan: Franchise writing (1980s–2010s)

-When Disney bought Lucasfilm with plans to make more Star Wars films, Kathleen Kennedy, the new president of Lucasfilm, asked Kasdan to be involved.
+When Disney bought Lucasfilm with plans to make more Star Wars films, Kathleen Kennedy, Lucasfilm's new president, asked Kasdan to be involved.
 "I said, 'I don't really want to ...
 I just feel like I've done this,'" he recalled.
 "They said, 'We want to do a movie about Han.'
 That got me.
 That was the only one that could possibly have gotten me."

 Kennedy had hired Michael Arndt to write Episode VII, and she asked Kasdan if he would consult on that script as well.
 He always felt that "Han Solo is really the character that people find irresistible, not Luke," he said.
 "Luke is too good for people to invest in.
 Han is right out of the classic mold.
 He's William Holden.
 He's Jimmy Cagney.
 He's Humphrey Bogart.
 Han is the one who is compromised and reluctantly forced to be altruistic and heroic."
-He had been in favor of killing Han off in Return of the Jedi.
+He had wanted to kill Han off in Return of the Jedi.
 "We're closing off the trilogy," he said.
 "And we want to lose somebody important.
 It would give some stakes to this thing.
 And George did not like it."
-In The Force Awakens, both he and actor Harrison Ford finally got their wish.
+In The Force Awakens, he and actor Harrison Ford finally got their wish.

 Star Wars: The Force Awakens came out on December 18, 2015.
 It made more than $2 billion internationally, breaking the North American record for top-grossing film of all time.
 In his review for The Hollywood Reporter, Todd McCarthy wrote: "One notably feels the hand of Lawrence Kasdan, who ... co-wrote The Empire Strikes Back and Return of the Jedi and, perhaps more significantly, authored Raiders of the Lost Ark, the film this new one most resembles in terms of its incident and exuberance."

-Kasdan, alongside Abrams and Arndt, won the Saturn Award for Best Writing for The Force Awakens.
-This marked Kasdan's first win for a Star Wars film, after losing his previous nominations for The Empire Strikes Back and Return of the Jedi.
+Kasdan, Abrams, and Arndt won the Saturn Award for Best Writing for The Force Awakens.
+This marked Kasdan's first win for a Star Wars film, after being nominated for The Empire Strikes Back and Return of the Jedi.

-Despite not working in the following sequels, Kasdan later talked with Abrams, alongside Lucas and Rian Johnson, to discuss the story for last film of the saga, which was titled Star Wars: The Rise of Skywalker.
+Despite not working in the following sequels, Kasdan later talked with Abrams, Lucas, and Rian Johnson about the story for the saga's last episode, Star Wars: The Rise of Skywalker.